SOX Compliance

 In 2002, the United States Congress passed the Sarbanes-Oxley Act (SOX) to protect shareholders and the general public from accounting errors and fraudulent practices in enterprises, and to improve the accuracy of corporate disclosures.
 The act sets deadlines for compliance and publishes rules on requirements.
 Congressmen Paul Sarbanes and Michael Oxley drafted the act with the goal of improving accountability, in light of several financial scandals and compromises that have occurred in recent years.

-To comply with SOX, companies must save all business records, including electronic records and electronic messages, for “not less than five years.”
+To comply with SOX, companies must save all business records, including electronic records and electronic messages, for “no less than five years.”
 Consequences for noncompliance include fines or imprisonment, or both.

 We can help you sort through the details, assess your current compliance status and help you reach the level of security you need.